Al-Naqshabandi Mosque: Road to Mecca

-During the Mameluke rule, which lasted from 1260 to 1516, Damascus was the main city for the gathering of pilgrims of the region for their five-week journey to Mecca.
+During the Mamluk rule, which lasted from 1260 to 1516, Damascus was the main city for the gathering of pilgrims of the region for their five-week journey to Mecca.
 The city was viewed as a holy one because of the remains in the Umayyad Mosque.
 Damascus kept this role during the Ottoman rule (1516-1918), and was referred to as the "Gateway to Hajj".
 Every year approximately 30,000 pilgrims gathered outside the western walls of the Old Town, from where they started their journey.
 The Murad Pasha Mosque was the first example of an Ottoman-style building along the Road to Mecca, which is why even though the design of the minaret followed local and traditional patterns.
 The complex, which included a hospice for poor pilgrims, was built on an angle.
 As a consequence of this, the mosque complex is exceptionally visible.

 Location

-The Murad Pasha Mosque is situated southwest of the old city of Damascus.
+Al-Naqshabandi Mosque is situated southwest of the old city of Damascus.
 From the main (western) entrance of al-Hamidiyeh Market, follow the main street, Aal albeit that runs to the south-southeast along the original boundary of the old city walls.
 This street will pass al-Darwishiyeh Mosque on the right, al-Sibaiyeh Mosque on the right, al-Sinaniyeh Mosque on the left, al-Ajami Mosque on the right, and al-Sabuniyeh Mosque on the right.
 About one hundred meters beyond this point, a road diverts to the right (southwest), leaving the Murad Pasha Mosque clearly visible on the right.